anyiheng119/anyiheng119.github.io/_pages/research.md

 Measuring Analytics Impact: Learning from 296 Franz Edelman Award Finalists -->

+## Conference Proceedings (Peer-reviewed)

+"IMPACT: An Inference-Driven Modeling Framework for Cost-Effective Incentive Allocation in Service Operations," 2025.
+ **Yiheng An**, Jia Li, Jeffrey D. Camm, Liang Hu, Qinqin Zhuge, Bingxin Jia.
+The 3rd Workshop on Causal Inference and Machine Learning in Practice at the 31st ACM ***SIGKDD*** Conference on Knowledge Discovery and Data Mining.

 ## Research Presentations

 **Yiheng An**, Jia Li, Jeffrey D. Camm (2025).
 "Smart Incentive Compensation: Designing Employee Bonuses Using Machine Learning and Analytics" Invited talk at the *35th Annual POMS Conference* in Atlanta, GA.